dskard/hl-tt-webapps-1/README.md

+# Spirograph
-# Spirograph: A Node.js web application using Express Framework and EJS templating system
+## A Node.js web application using Express Framework and EJS templating system

 ### Requirements